 How Does Social Engineering Work?

-Social engineering is a universal tactic of cyber criminals in performing a cyber attack.
-Scammers mainly target users in two primary ways- either on the phone or online.
+Social engineering is a universal tactic used by cybercriminals when performing a cyberattack.
+Scammers mainly target users in two primary ways: either on the phone or online.

-- On Phone.
-Cybercriminals act as some authority figure during a phone call like a senior manager, a high-ranked banking officer, or anyone with a superior designation.
+• On Phone.
+Cybercriminals act as some authority figure during a phone call, like a senior manager, a high-ranking banking officer, or anyone with a superior designation.

-Acting as the authority figure they will throw some questions to the users to win their trust.
+Acting as the authority figure, they will throw some questions at the users to win their trust.

-Phishing is a widely used practice among cyber criminals.
-Using the aforementioned technique, scammers mislead victims to reveal their private information to a fraud link believing it is an authentic website.
+Phishing is a widely used practice among cybercriminals.
+Using the aforementioned technique, scammers mislead victims into revealing their private information to a fraud link, believing it is an authentic website.

 4 Phases of a Social Engineering Attack

-- Detecting.
-Cyber criminals start with marking out targets who own what the crooks require.
+• Detecting.
+Cybercriminals start by marking out targets who own what the crooks require.
 They usually require credentials, information, money, and access to the systems.

-- Searching Entry Points.
-Once the cybercriminals learned enough about their targets they will be looking for proper entry points.
-Entry points may include contact details like- phone number, social media handles, and email ID.
+• Searching Entry Points.
+Once the cybercriminals learn enough about their targets, they will be looking for proper entry points.
+Entry points may include contact details like a phone number, social media handles, and email ID.

-- Attack.
-Luring or misleading potential victims of cyber criminals perform social engineering attacks.
+• Attack.
+Luring or misleading potential victims, cybercriminals perform social engineering attacks.
 They execute one of the multiple categories of social engineering attacks to obtain what they want.

-- Spear Phishing.
+• Spear Phishing.
 This is a common strategy used to attack an organization.
-In this emails will only be sent to employees having decision-making powers
+This email will only be sent to employees with decision-making powers

 Tactics Organizations Can Imply to Test Their Staff